-The Program is a joint venture between Mount Saint Mary’s University, Los Angeles and the John Tracy Clinic, though all classes take place at the John Tracy Clinic campus in Los Angeles.
+The Program is a joint venture between Mount Saint Mary's University, Los Angeles, and the John Tracy Center, though all classes take place at the John Tracy Center campus in Los Angeles.
 The program confers a Master of Science in Education: Emphasis in Education Specialist Deaf and Hard of Hearing, and, upon completion of additional requirements, a California Credential as an Education Specialist: Deaf and Hard of Hearing.

-The John Tracy Clinic is a world-renowned center for parents and their young children with a hearing loss.
-The Graduate Program reflects the mission of the Clinic in providing candidates with specific skills in building collaborative partnerships with parents and their young children from birth through age 5.
+The John Tracy Center is a world-renowned center for parents and their young children with a hearing loss.
+The Graduate Program reflects the mission of the Center in providing candidates with specific skills in building collaborative partnerships with parents and their young children from birth through age 5.

 The Program has a spoken language focus, specifically auditory-verbal.
 The candidate’s education is geared to provide a skill set appropriate to teaching language, listening, speech, and cognition to students with a hearing loss from birth to age 22.
 Candidates must be committed to a listening and spoken language focus to be considered in the application process.